 Some parents might be hesitant to go to Disney because of their child’s particular issues.
 And sure, there are some potential pitfalls.
 But we made a few adjustments that helped make our latest trip go smoothly.
 Here are a few of my tips for families looking to visit with the Mouse.

-To get a card, visit any theme park guest relations window.
+There are two ways to register for DAS: (1) pre-arrival via live video chat or (2) on-site at any theme park guest relations window.
 You don’t need a doctor’s note.
-But you’ll be asked to explain what your child’s issues are and how he can benefit from having the card.
+But you’ll be asked to explain what your child’s issues are and how your child can benefit from having the card.
 In our case, my son gets very anxious in confined spaces and can act out in long lines.
 To be clear, this isn’t a “cut the line” pass.
 It’s extra support for families who need it.

 One evening, when we were exhausted, we went to the snack bar next to our hotel pool.
 There were no gluten-free items on the menu.
 But the chef scrounged around the freezer and found some gluten-free hamburger buns.
 He created a custom burger to the delight of my son, who can often feel left out because of his dietary needs.